Introduction: The Basics of Auction Property Deposits

 How to Calculate the Required Auction Deposit

 Calculating the required auction deposit is an important step for buyers interested in participating in an auction.
-The deposit amount is typically a percentage of the final purchase price, but there are other factors that may impact the deposit calculation.
+The deposit amount is typically a percentage of the final purchase price, but other factors may impact the deposit calculation.

 To calculate the required auction deposit, buyers should first determine the purchase price of the property they wish to bid on.
 Once they have determined the purchase price, they can then calculate the deposit amount based on the auctioneer's deposit policy.